hashicorp/vault-client-dotnet/docs/Identity.md

 <a name="personawrite"></a>
 # **PersonaWrite**
-> void PersonaWrite (PersonaWriteRequest personaWriteRequest)
+> void PersonaWrite (PersonaWriteRequest personaWriteRequest, TimeSpan? wrapTTL = null)

 Create a new alias.